raffaelloseri/rseri/content/talk/I174/index.md

 The PLA was crucial in mapping the main technological trends related to the ProPla process, highlighting opportunities with significant economic potential for the isolation of MPs from water, their characterization and the development of a novel E. coli strain for the conversion of PET into amino acids.

-In particular, the main aim of the PLA is to provide an overview of the technological "state of the art" and of the main innovative emerging trends concerning:
+In particular, the main aim of the PLA is to provide an overview of the technological 'state of the art' and of the main innovative emerging trends concerning:

 1. The isolation of MPs from water and their characterization.